clickataxi/api-documentation/index.md

 ### DELETE /clients/:clientId/bookings/:bookingId

 Cancels a booking.
-The method might fail with a `422 Unprocessed Entity` response in case a booking can't be canceled e.g. if taxi is already on its way or at the pickup address.
+The method might fail with a `400 Bad Request` response in case a booking can't be canceled e.g. if taxi is already on its way or at the pickup address.
+A `422 Unprocessed Entity` response is returned in case specified clientId or bookingId isn't valid.

 #### Example request